 3. Sit by the Lake Canobolas Reserve

-Lake Canobolas is about 15 minutes drive from Orange and is a tranquil lake in the heart of the wine valley.
+One of the other best things to do in Orange NSW is visit Lake Canobolas.
+Located about 15 minutes drive from Orange and is a tranquil lake in the heart of the wine valley.
 It’s a great picnic area with BBQs or you can buy munchies at a nice Lakeshore cafe with indoor and outdoor seating areas.
 You can also walk over the lake bridge to the other side, see the dam or drive there also.

 4. Go fruit picking in Orange

 The Canobolos Volcano has given the district the gift of deep volcanic soil.
-Hence anything ( apples, stone fruit, and of course, vineyards ) that can grow at this the altitude will abound.
-Some of the well-known farms are Huntley Berry Farm in Orange, V & D farms, Pearce S. Bring your friends or go solo it is one of the fun things to do in orange NSW.
+Hence anything ( apples, stone fruit, and of course, vineyards ) that can grow at this altitude will abound.
+Some of the well-known farms are Huntley Berry Farm in Orange, V & D Farms, and Pearce S. Bring your friends or go solo it is one of the fun things to do in Orange NSW.

 5. Stroll around the Orange Botanic Gardens